software-2/ac_blaster/README.md

 - Transistor emitter to ground (Flat on top, pins pointed down, left to right, pinout is: Emitter, Base, Collector)
 - Transistor base to D2
 - Transistor collector to LED negative
-- LED positive to 3.3v
+- LED positive to resistor to 3.3v

 Since I wanted the LED to sit right next to the AC's IR receiver, I extended the LED out with some extra wire and a JST connector.